Sunday, September 8, 2013

 Apologia: Why I'm Writing This Blog

 Recently I attended a panel discussion about whether or not women can "have it all."
 This conversation is happening all around us right now (here is a very heartening contribution if you're interested).
 A little over three years ago I chose to leave an excellent job at a very prestigious university in order to stay home with my then nine-month-old son.
-I have never regretted that choice, but there have been times when I have missed the daily experience of engaging conversation with groups of other adults who are interested in topics related to faith and culture.
+I have never regretted that choice, but there have been times when I have missed the daily experience of engaging in conversation with groups of other adults who are interested in topics related to faith and culture.
 I am blessed to have a brilliant and thoughtful husband, inspiring and wonderful friends, and an ever-challenging and stimulating book club; but I always want more.
 As an undergraduate, I created my own major, which I called "Catholic Studies."
 Later, I taught apologetics at a Catholic high school.
 Now that I no longer spend my days in an academic environment, I still want more: more hours, more detail, more depth.
 I realize that for me, "having it all" means raising my own kids and keeping at least a toe in the door of academic discussion.
-Little else gives me greater joy than discussing doctrine and the arts from the perspective of the Catholic Tradition with anyone who wants to.
+Little else gives me greater joy than discussing doctrine and the arts from the perspective of the Christian Tradition with anyone who wants to.

 One of the panelists at the event I attended said that she had wondered if she should continue pursuing her PhD when, after her son was born, she felt a strong pull towards staying home with him.
 A wise mentor told her that the value of earning those extra letters added to her name would be that people would be much more likely to listen to her if she ever had anything to say.
 That was about 20 years ago.
 Now, thanks to the internet, things have changed.
 What matters most is whether or not the writing is interesting.
 "Yes...people LOVE interesting writing!" proclaimed Elaine Benes on Seinfeld.
 So that's the challenge I lay before myself: don't go back to school for a PhD.
 It will add too much stress on your family now that you husband is also finishing up a PhD and your children are still so small.
 Just have an outlet.
 Just write something interesting.